henshs/TOVToolkit/README.md

 * Solves TOV equations for a given tabulated EoS in CGS units.
 * Uses adaptive numerical integration with SciPy's `solve_ivp`.
 * Supports high-precision integration for high central pressures.
-* Reads EoS tables (compatible with LORENE/QHC21D-like formats).
+* Reads EoS tables (compatible with LORENE-like formats, easy to adapt if format is not the same).
 * Saves M-R relation to an output text file.
 * Plots the mass-radius curve and highlights the maximum mass.